ah-github05/Trucks_On_State/README.md

 ```

 3. Run `npm run build` to regenerate `carts.json`
+4. Commit changes to the `dev` branch for testing
-4. Commit and push to trigger Vercel deployment
+5. After testing, merge `dev` to `main` to trigger Vercel deployment

 ## 🚢 Deployment